• Skip to primary navigation

 4. Assess your strengths and skill gaps

-If it were not for money, time, location, or whatever other reason, what would you be doing?
+What would you be doing if it were not for money, time, location, or other reason?
 Now is the time to figure out how to do just that.

 It’s also wise to chart out the gaps in your skills and experience that may get in the way.
 You may need to get creative: start a side gig, engage in part-time internships, or even return to school.